obumnwabude/battery_info/README.md

-# Battery Saver
+# Battery Info

-A new Flutter project.
+One-Screen Android App, built with Flutter, that shows Infos about your Battery.

 ## Getting Started